For Blue Lyra Review submissions:

 Specifically, we acquire First Electronic Rights and First North American Rights, as well as anthology rights for eighteen (18) months after publication.
 All other rights revert to the author after publication.

 What did you just say?
 Please summarize this information.

-Blue Lyra Review publishes three online issues per year (end of March as of 2016, end of June and end of October), and a print anthology a few weeks before AWP Conference.
+Blue Lyra Review no longer publishes three online issues per year (end of March as of 2016, end of June and end of October), and a print anthology a few weeks before AWP Conference.
 All material must be previously unpublished.